Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

 ### Task 1: Deploy Infrastructure

-1. Login to your Azure portal wih the credentials provided in the **Environment Details** tab of the integrated CloudLabs Environment.
+1. Login to your Azure portal with the credentials provided in the **Environment Details** tab of the integrated CloudLabs Environment.

 2. In the global search bar, search for and select **Static Web Pages**